Chapter 16:

 I could feel her waiting for me to do something.

-Perhaps out of guilt, I decided to blink and then avert my gaze from the bird.
+Perhaps out of guilt, I decided to avert my gaze from the bird.
 My eyes took me to the corpse I’d just recently dumped next to the tree.
 Fire and Death pendulums, their thaumaturgical filters removed—inserted directly into flesh and powered by blood.
 It was a mistake.
 Her bad arm and shoulder looked like they’d dissolved in acid, and were now completely putrefied.
 Jet black fluids oozed from the holes in her skin—and worst of all, her eyes.
 Nausea instantly assaulted all my senses, and I decided to leave the tree and Cockie behind as fast as I could.

 …If only it didn’t damage the wearer, that invention would be genius.